 Movie halls had witnessed a downward spiral as well since they were to remain shut amid the pandemic.
 The shutting of movie halls is directly proportional to the massive spurt in OTT platforms viewership.

 4. Animation studios:

 Animation studios had witnessed severe losses as well due to the fact that working from home won’t provide the creators with access to high-end technology that they use to create quality animations.
 Some studios had to shut down as well.

 So, what will be the long term effects?

 Well, we cannot be sure about the aftermath.
 However, we can safely assume that the following things might happen with respect to the following sectors:

-- Digital and OTT platforms will continue to dominate the media market due to the convenience as well as low cost than that of movie halls.
+- Digital and OTT platforms will continue to dominate the media and entertainment market due to the convenience as well as low cost than that of movie halls.
 People from rural areas are also witnessing digitalization, and the availability of the internet will surely mean more traffic to the OTT platforms.

 - Television viewership may fall back to how it was supposed to be, before COVID, and ad revenues will surely recover during 2022.